8th International DHC+ Student Awards

 DEADLINE AND NEXT STEPS

 The deadline for applications is at 23.59 CET on 14 FEBRUARY 2020.
 Please note that late submissions will not be accepted.
 You will be informed of the results at the end of March 2020.

-If selected, you are expected to arrange your travel to Brussels, provide your short bio to the conference organisers and submit your presentation and any other information on time.
+If selected, you are expected to participate in the awards ceremony and submit your presentation and any other information on time.
 You will also be asked to prepare an article for the issue III (editorial deadline 3 August) or issue IV (editorial deadline 12 October) of the International EuroHeat&Power Magazine (guidelines provided).

-Many thanks to the IEA Technology Collaboration Programme on DHC and EnergyVille who have been supporting the competition since many years!
+Many thanks to the IEA Technology Collaboration Programme on DHC and EnergyVille who have been supporting the competition for many years!

 CONTACT THE ORGANISERS